 Kiddyland in Aoyama district of Tokyo features 5 floors bursting with toys and characters like “Hello Kity” and “Pokemon”.
 Time spent here with kids could leave you with a acute cash flow problem.

 National Children’s Castle – Extensive facilities for young children in Tokyo’s Aoyama area.
 Playhouses, a music room, a huge jungle gym and much more.
 Easily designated a full day for activities.

 Sony Building – Older kids will want to check out the latest gadgets, especially those on 6th floor devoted to the Playstation only.

 Moving Your Belongings Safely to Japan

 Nuss provides a quality International Removals to Japan, as well as full range of additional services that include packing, insurance, pet transport and more.
-For consultation or quotation please contact Nuss consultant in either Melbourne or Sydney.
+For consultation or quotation please contact Nuss consultant in Sydney.